henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 Custom Loss Functions and Metrics in astroNN
 ==============================================

-astroNN provides modified loss function which is capable to deal with missing labels (represented by Magic Number).
+astroNN provides modified loss functions which are capable to deal with missing labels (represented by Magic Number).
-Since they are similar to Keras and built on Tensorflow, all astroNN loss functions are fully compatible with Keras with Tensorflow backend.
+Since they are built on Tensorflow and follows Keras API requirement, all astroNN loss functions are fully compatible with Keras with Tensorflow backend.

 .. note:: Always make sure when you are normalizing your data, keep the magic number as magic number.
 If you use astroNN normalizer, astroNN will take care of that.

+Here are some exmplanations on variables in the following loss functions:

+:math:`y_i` means ground truth labels, or target labels

+:math:`\hat{y_i}` means the prediction from neural network

 Correction Term for Magic Number
 ----------------------------------